margaretmf/margaretmf.github.io/creativewriting.md

 There's a brand new view to take of you and me and all humanity

-It's another day to wake up
+It's another day to wake up to the truth within

+It's a new day to appreciate something old, and something from the past It's a new day to share a smile with a friend
+It's a new day to be born again
+It's a new day to see something never seen before

+Everyday's a new day to be someone new, to see something new

 <br>